K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 5. Register space quota by clicking "Register Space Quota".<br>
 ![58]

 6. Enter the Name, Organization Name, Memory, Instance Memory, Route, Service Instance, App Instance, Public Availability, and Reserved Route of the space to register at the pop-up tab.
-Complete registering space quota by clicking "Register" button.<br>
+Complete registering space quota by clicking the "Register" button.<br>
 ![59]

 7. Click the quota of the space to modify.
 Modify from the space quota details pop-up tab and click the ①"Save" button to complete.